Librarian Subject Specialist

 Some library databases covering animal topics range from agriculture databases with domesticated animal information (CAB Abstracts and Agricola) to very broad databases which include animal behavior research (PsycINFO & BIOSIS Previews).

-NOTE: For ANS 2 Paper Assignment I, use the CAB Abstracts database (excellent for cattle, sheep and pig studies); for Paper Assignment II, use the BIOSIS Previews database (excellent for lab animal studies, especially of mice and rats).
+NOTE: For ANS 2 Paper Assignment I, use the CAB Abstracts database (excellent for cattle, sheep and goat studies); for Paper Assignment II, use the BIOSIS Previews database (excellent for lab animal studies, especially of mice and rats).